oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 An information-centric design approach that creates conceptual and logical models can readily be connected with a data-centric design, allowing bottom-up and top-down approaches to meet in the middle.
 This connects information-centric synthesis and data-centric analysis, as described in [Section 1.1.1](#111-information-models-and-data-models).
-However, there are significant differences between these approaches, as shown in Table 2-1.
+However, there are significant process and outcome differences between these approaches, as shown in Table 2-1.

 ###### Table 2-1 Modeling Approach Comparison